Gjøran Sæther

-Gjøran Sæther (December 19, 1982), also known by the pseudonym Proteque, is a Norwegian artist and painter.
+Gjøran Sæther (December 19, 1982), also known by the pseudonyms Proteque and Skuggimaðr, is a Norwegian artist and painter.
 He is active in the digital art scene with music and graphic, and as a painter in traditional art.

 In 2017, he joined the blackened death metal band Hateful Transgression as keyboardist.

 Biography

 Sæther was born on 19 December 1982 in Molde, Norway.

 Traditional art

 His style is very dark and expressive with references to the dark paths in life.
 According to art pages his style falls under Expressionism.

 Digital Art

 Sæther participates in the digital art community and the demoscene movement under the pseudonym Proteque.
 He has created art with old computers like Commodore 64, Atari ST and Amiga 500.
 He is most active working with Atari computers in a group of artists named Dead Hackers Society.
 As in his painting his style in digital art is somewhat dark and shows the dark sides of life.
 Some of his work can be seen on artsites like Artcity and the homepage of Dead Hackers Society.